wilson0x4d/X4DESO/X4D_LibAntiSpam/README.md

 ## Features

+- Can be used as a stand-alone Add-On to auto-filter Spammers from Chat.
 - Does not clog up your in-game ignore list.
-- Detects Flooders
-- Detects Spammer Domains
+- Does not your block guild members, group members, nor friends.
+- Optional.
+Detects Flooders (people who repeat the same thing, over and over, and do nothing but clutter chat.)
-- Detects Spammer Words/Phrases
+- Optional.
+Detects Spammer Domains, Words/Phrases and ASCII ART using and internal set of patterns.
-- Spam Dictionary is User Editable
+- User can add/edit their own patterns.
-- Can be used from other Add-Ons, such as **X4D Chat**, hopefully others (requires author support.)
-- Can be used as a stand-alone Add-On to auto-filter Spammers and Flooders from Chat.
+- Addon authors can use via LibStub to implement spam/flood detection, without having to write the code to do it (such as other chat mods, like **X4D Chat**, or mail mods, like **X4D Mail**.

 ## Planned Features

-* Spam Dictionary Sync (share your spam dictionary your Guild, your Friends, etc)
+* Ignore List Editor, and persistence via X4D_DB Module.

 ## Installation